 - Prohibiting the use of backpack and handgun sprayers under pressure.

-- Ground boom applications required enclosed cabs or respirators.
+- Ground boom applications require enclosed cabs or respirators.

 - For a number of crops, extending the REI (Restricted Entry Interval).